For a responsible relative who is not living with the customer, the FRU determines the relative's ability to support using Standard A.

 - a responsible relative who lives with a child under 18 years of age; or

 - the community spouse of a resident of a nursing home, supportive living facility, or Medical customer applying for or receiving DoA HCBS waiver services, if the community spouse's income is less than or equal to the maintenance needs standard (see PM 15-04-04).
-If the community spouse fails to disclose information regarding income, refer the community spouse to the FRU.
+If the community spouse fails to disclose information regarding income, deny the case.

 Do not refer a responsible relative if: